apioo/fusio/doc/installation.rst

   After the installation is complete you have to create a new administrator account.
 Therefor you can use the following command ``php bin/fusio adduser``.
-  Choose as account type "Administrator" and save the generated password.
+  Choose as account type "Administrator".

 You can verify the installation by visiting the ``psx_url`` with a browser.
 You should see a API response that the installation was successful.
+The backend is available at ``/backend.htm``.

 Configure webserver
 -------------------